cloned2k16/FlatEarth/README.md

 the Error is Astronomical ..
 just like a little Blue Ball sphere exploded to an almost Flat surface ..
 you don't have to be a genius,
-in order to get it once, you get some Pythagorean Math background.
+in order to get it, once you get some Pythagorean Math background.